edin/SnapData/README.md

 - A required `DbContext`
 - Repository abstractions
 - Migrations or schema management
-- Automatic collection relation loading
+- Identity resolution across separate relation queries
 - Client-side expression evaluation

 Applications can build their own contexts, repositories, and query scopes using